 We tested expenditures to determine whether Proposition N funds were spent solely on voter and Board approved school facilities projects (as set forth in the District's Facilities Master Plan and the Proposition N ballot measure language).
-The expenditure test included a sample totaling \$9.9 million.
+The expenditure test included a sample totaling \$9.9 million or 23% of total expenditures.
 Expenditures sampled in our test included payments made to contractors, consultants and other vendors.